MarkV43/ufsc-thesis-typst/lib.typ

     date = datetime.today()
   }

-  // Joins title and subtitle, if any: let full-title = if subtitle != none {
+  let full-title = if subtitle != none {
     upper(strong(title)) + ":\n" + subtitle
   }
   else {
     upper(strong(title))
   }

-  // If more than one author, set doc author as "MAIN AUTHOR et al." set document(
+  set document(
     title: full-title,
     author: author,